apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 - A 64-bit version of Windows 8 Pro, either an installation disk or an _ISO_ disk image file.
 An evaluation version is available on the [Microsoft Developer Network](http://msdn.microsoft.com/en-US/evalcenter/jj554510).
+  The Pro version is necessary to run the device emulator,

 - The [Windows Phone SDK](https://dev.windowsphone.com/en-us/downloadsdk).